 Effects of Kratom

-Using Kratom regularly can have many long-term effects that can be unpleasant and potentially life-threatening.
+When taken regularly, Kratom can have many long-term effects that can be unpleasant and potentially life-threatening.
 In 2019, the National Poison Data System reported 11 deaths between 2011 and 2017 that involved Kratom exposure.

 Loss of Appetite